Summary Sales Report Overview

 Figure 1.1

-By clicking "Summary Sales," you will be redirected to the "Summary Sales" page with relevant filtering and sorting options.
+By clicking "Summary Sales," you will be redirected to the Summary Sales Report page, which has relevant filtering and sorting options.

 Figure 1.2

-You will see the "Report Data is empty" message initially.
-You need to select the date range to check the summarized sales data in the report.
+You will initially see the Report Data is empty message.
+You need to select a date range to check the summarized sales data in the report.

-2. Generating a Summary Sales Report
+2. Generating the "Summary Sales Report"

-When you navigate to the Summary Sales Report page, you will get the options pre-selected by default.
-You can generate the summary sales report based on the two different report types: "Dept Group Customized" and "Full Summary."
+When you navigate to the "Summary Sales Report" page, you will see the options pre-selected by default.
+You can generate the summary sales report based on the two different report types: Dept Group Customized and Full Summary.

 Figure 2.1

-2.1 Department Group Customized Report
+2.1 Dept Group Customized Report

-The Department Group Customized report type is selected by default.
-You can generate a summary sales report based on the department groups for different departments.
+The "Department Group Customized" report type is selected by default.
+You can generate a Summary Sales Report for each department based on the department groups.

 Figure 2.1.1

-You will see the sales data for the "Dept Group Customized" report type in tabular format based on the date range and filter options:
+You will see the sales data for the Dept Group Customized report type in tabular format based on the date range and filter options:

-Sales: This column represents the total sales amount at the locations.
+- Sales: This column represents the total sales amount at the locations.

-Profit: This column represents the overall profit amount for the location.
+- Profit: This column represents the overall profit amount for the location.

-Cash/Checks: This column shows the total amount paid in cash and checks.
+- Cash/Checks: This column shows the total amount paid in cash and checks.

-Credit Cards: This column represents the total amount paid by credit cards.
+- Credit Cards: This column represents the total amount paid by credit cards.

-MFG Coupons: This column represents the amount of the manufacturer coupons utilized during the payment.Store Coupons: This column represents the value of store coupons utilized during the payment.
+- MFG Coupons: This column represents the amount of the manufacturer coupons used during the payment.

-Buydowns: This column represents the total of the buydown amount that is applied to the items during sales.
+- Buydowns: This column represents the total of the buydown amount that is applied to the items during sales.

-Customer Count: This column represents how many customers appeared for the checkout of their items.
+- Customer Count: This column represents how many customers appeared for the checkout of their items.

 2.1.1 Department Groups Selection